 Connect With Dirigo Design & Development and Connect With Your Goals

 Achieving success in your business isn't just about your organization's products and services.
 And it's much more than your organization's brand and its leadership team.
 Dirigo is an experienced integrative marketing organization that achieves goals.
 If your organization wants to generate more, call David Addison at 207-358-2980.
 We're here to help you connect with your customers and grow your organization.

-Jonathan Paul Berry (JP) is an accomplished software developer with six years of commercial experience.
+Jonathan Paul Berry (JP) is an accomplished software developer with eight years of commercial experience.
 This guy lives and breathes tech.
-Like many Millennials what he does for work is not a profession: it's pure lifestyle.
+Like many Millennials, what he does for work is not a profession: it's pure lifestyle.
 He follows his passion.
 At age 10 he invented an underwater adventure device called Scuba Tech.
 Since then he’s created a laser controlled Multi Touch Computer Table, an advanced Electric Skateboard with bluetooth controls, and a very cool, Head’s Up Display similar to the Google’s Project Glass.